 Overview

-Stresscoach is an app that focuses on teaching coping skills in just a few minutes a day.
+Stresscoach is a cognitive-behavioral therapy app that focuses on teaching coping skills in just a few minutes a day.
 The learning materials are lesson plans that focus on topics like letting go of negative thoughts, understanding your own personal psychology, practicing compassion, handling social anxiety, or tackling stress with mindfulness.

 Most of the lessons in the app are guided by a little AI bot.
 Its goal is to help you learn mindfulness skills to tame your stress.
 There is also a mindfulness section where you can find exercises to help you with panic, acceptance, sleep, and more.